Undergraduate Course: Intermediate Chinese Language Modern and Traditional (ASST08070)

 The course introduces the basic syntax and basic grammatical features of Classical or Literary Chinese that is, the language of the Warring States and Former Hàn eras, as well as a broad range of basic vocabulary.

-The course is based on reading and translating early Chinese texts.
-Grammatical particles and constructions, problematic phrases, cultural context, and literary issues will be discussed and explained.
+The course is based on reading and translating early Chinese texts (which have to be prepared at home).
+Grammatical particles and constructions, problematic phrases, cultural context, and literary issues will be discussed in class.
 The course neither focuses on translation issues nor does it aim at providing a linguistic account of the classical Chinese language.
 It provides the students with the ability to understand classical constructions as well as rhetorical and stylistic figures and complex compositional forms in modern Chinese texts.

 Course Delivery Information